'Glimmer'

 -

-Consultation: We offer consultation services for schools, families and/or professionals.
+Consultation: We provide general consultation services for schools, families and/or professionals.

 -

-PCP: We facilitate person-centred planning meetings for children and young people, professionals, school teams, and organisations.
+PCP: We facilitate person-centred planning sessions for children and young people, professionals, school teams, and organisations.

 -

-Casework: We carry out assessment work, including casework over time.
-We also provide psychological advice for EHCNAs directly through West Sussex County Council as an Associate EP.
+Casework: We carry out a small number of assessments, involving casework over time.
+As an Associate EP, we provide psychological advice for a limited number of EHCNAs through West Sussex County Council.

 -

-Therapeutic work: We offer 1-1 therapeutic work for children experiencing emotionally-based school avoidance (EBSA).
+Therapeutic work: We offer 1-1 therapeutic work for children presenting with emotionally-based school avoidance (EBSA).

 -